 For further information regarding Masters and Doctoral programs and requirements, please consult the on-line Graduate Catalog.
 The on-line catalog has the most current and up-to-date information.
 All graduate students are required to know the information provided in the catalog as stated by the Graduate School.

 Most graduate students in the program are supported on Graduate Research Assistantships (GRA's) provided by their major professor from grant funds.
 A limited number of Graduate Teaching Assistantships (GTA's) are chosen during the semester before the next academic semester and reflect teaching needs and financial assistance needs.
-GTAs carry tuition fee waivers, and in 2009/10 the stipend was a total of $5134 per semester during the nine-month academic year.
-This includes money to be used for medical insurance which is not provided directly by the department.
-(For further graduate school expenses, consult the MSU fee schedules as provided in the Graduate Catalog) Graduate Research Assistantships (GRAs) are research project-specific and are awarded by individual faculty as funds are available.
-GRA stipends are comparable to those of GTAs but often cover the calendar year.
-Some fee waivers may be available with GRAs depending upon funding sources.
+GTA’s carry tuition fee waivers, and in 2013/14 the stipend was a total of $5134/semester.
+Part of this amount may be used for medical insurance which is not provided directly by the department.
+(For further graduate school expenses, consult the MSU fee schedules as provided in the Graduate Catalog.)
+Graduate Research Assistantships (GRA's) are research project-specific and are awarded by individual faculty as funds are available.
+GRA stipends have a considerable range of amounts, and some fee waivers and health insurance may be available with GRA's depending upon funding sources.